 We rely on outside wafer foundries for a significant portion of our wafer fabrication needs.
-Specifically, during each of fiscal 2016 and fiscal 2015, approximately 39% of our net sales came from products that were produced at outside wafer foundries.
-We also use several contractors located in Asia for a portion of the assembly and testing of our products.
-Our reliance on third party contractors and foundries increased as a result of our acquisitions of SMSC in August 2012, Supertex in April 2014 and ISSC in July 2014.
+Specifically, during fiscal 2017, approximately 41% of our net sales came from products that were produced at outside wafer foundries.
+During fiscal 2016, approximately 39% of our net sales came from products that were produced at outside wafer foundries.
+We also use several contractors located primarily in Asia for a portion of the assembly and testing of our products.
+Specifically, during fiscal 2017, approximately 64% of our assembly requirements and 40% of our test requirements were performed by third party contractors compared to approximately 47% of our assembly requirements and 19% of our test requirements during fiscal 2016.
+Our reliance on third party contractors and foundries increased as a result of our acquisitions of Atmel, Micrel, SMSC, Supertex and ISSC.
 The disruption or termination of any of our contractors could harm our business and operating results.